Trust / Luxury / 1837-present

 Repair gives the scarcity system credibility.
 Hermes' sustainable-development material says its objects are repaired and passed on from generation to generation, and the house reported more than 200,000 products repaired or maintained in 2024.

 That makes the object feel less like a seasonal luxury purchase and more like a stewarded asset.
 Repairability converts craft from origin story into after-sale proof.
-The customer is not only buying a scarce object.
+The customer is not merely buying a scarce object.
 They are buying entry into an object-care system.

 Family Control And Patience